 More than 55% of all the attacks WordPress suffers can be attributed to vulnerable plugin exploits.
 Statistics show that over 70 million WordPress websites are using vulnerable plugins & themes, thus becoming easy targets for hackers.

 Faulty plugins and modules have been a nagging problem not only for WordPress, but for every major CMS out there.
 The wide spread user base and the panoramic diversity of plugins make them lucrative targets for attackers, and they have been quite relentless in their efforts to exploit plugins.

 There are certain security practices plugin and theme developers must follow to avoid becoming easy targets.
-One such vital security measure is to test your plugin for vulnerabilities while developing it.
-Conducting a plugin security audit, aka plugin security assessment during various stages of the plugin development or before its launch is one way you can do it.
+One such vital security measure is to test your plugin for vulnerabilities while developing it i.e. conducting a plugin security audit, aka plugin security assessment during various stages of the plugin development or before its launch.

 Get the ultimate WordPress security checklist with 300+ test parameters

 What is Plugin Security audit or Plugin VAPT?

 A plugin security audit is a process to identify exploitable vulnerabilities, security loopholes, misconfiguration issues, and potential entry points in a plugin via automated and manual tests.

 In a plugin security audit (or plugin VAPT), security professionals try to attack the target plugin with a hacker-like approach in a simulated hack scenario.